 Source: freepik

-Here are some popular cryptocurrency trading platforms in Rwanda:
+Here are some popular cryptocurrency trading platforms accessible in Rwanda:

 - UPay: This provides an easy-to-use platform for cryptocurrency transactions in Rwanda.
 It is designed for users to trade and manage digital assets like Bitcoin and Ethereum with simplicity and reliability.

-- Bitmama: This trading platform offers a user-friendly interface, it is a popular platform that supports trading cryptocurrencies like Bitcoin, Ethereum, Celo, Ripple, and others.
+- Bitmama: This trading platform offers a user-friendly interface and is a popular platform that supports trading cryptocurrencies like Bitcoin, Ethereum, Celo, Ripple, and others.

-- Yellow Card: A well-known platform that allows for the trade of multiple cryptocurrencies Bitcoin, USDT, USDC, Ethereum, and others.
+- Yellow Card: A well-known platform that allows for the trade of multiple cryptocurrencies, including Bitcoin, USDT, USDC, Ethereum, and others.

 - Remitano: A peer-to-peer (P2P) exchange platform that enables you to buy and sell Bitcoin with Rwandan Francs (RWF).
 It offers a secure and decentralized way to trade cryptocurrencies.